NiD27/OpenPasswordManager/README.md

 Password are encrypted in the database.

 <h2>Installation</h3>
-- You need to inave python3 installed https://www.python.org/downloads/ download 3.9 or higher
+<h6>- You need to inave python3 installed https://www.python.org/downloads/ download 3.9 or higher.</h6>
-- Download the ZIP/Clone
+<h6>- Download the ZIP/Clone.</h6>
-- open "install.bat" this will open up a console and set up the environment
+<h6>- open "install.bat" this will open up a console and set up the environment.</h6>
-- open "start.bat" to run the server, as long as this is running  the server should be up
+<h6>- open "start.bat" to run the server, as long as this is running  the server should be up.</h6>

 <h2>Roadmap</h2>
 <h6>- A password check feature, check password without decrypting, uses hash to verify.</h6>